A Homestead Journey, a Retrospective on 14 Years

 Yes, goats love weeds, but goat fencing is out of our budget; they have to stay in their own allotted field.

 This year we replaced that old blue tractor with a green one that runs like a ... well, you know.
-Hopefully, barring more health problems, we'll have the brush under control again by next year.
+Hopefully, barring more health problems, we'll have the brush mostly under control again by next year.

 We've lost the "city dogs" that travelled here with us to old age.
-In fact, losing animals has been the hardest thing about living here.
-Accidents happen, and old age creeps up on us all, humans included.
-Saying goodbye to animals we've had for a lifetime is very hard.
+In fact, losing animals has been the hardest part about living on a homestead.
+But accidents happen, and old age creeps up on us all, humans and animals alike.

 Many good things have happened here too, and we've made some very precious memories.
 Our son and youngest daughter finished their growing-up years here.
-Our granddaughter has come to stay with us every summer, the others have come to visit.

 As a person who has made over twenty major moves in her lifetime - from state to state and across the country as well as overseas, and I'm not even counting the moves from house to house or apartment or military housing - I've never been in one place long enough to really put down roots like we have here.

-But no matter how short a time we lived somewhere, I learned as much as I could from my new community, made good friends, honed new skills, raised my children, loved my husband, cooked new foods in new ways.
-It's not so much where you live, it's what you do while you live there.
+But no matter how short a time we lived somewhere, I always learned as much as I could from my new community, made good friends, honed new skills, raised my children, loved my husband, cooked new foods in new ways, sometimes even learned a new language.

 It's been fourteen years that have gone by in the blink of an eye.
 I'm so thankful for them.